NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/vnc-client-in-browser.md

    $ cloudflared tunnel --config path/config.yaml run <NAME>
    ```

-8. Follow [this guide](/cloudflare-one/connections/connect-networks/deploy-tunnels/tunnel-with-firewall/) to open outbound connections for Cloudflare Tunnel if you have a firewall enabled.
+8. Follow [this guide](/cloudflare-one/connections/connect-networks/deploy-tunnels/tunnel-with-firewall/) to open outbound connections for Khulnasoft Tunnel if you have a firewall enabled.

-At this point you have a running VNC server and a Cloudflare Tunnel on your machine ready to accept inbound VNC requests.
+At this point you have a running VNC server and a Khulnasoft Tunnel on your machine ready to accept inbound VNC requests.

 ## Create a Zero Trust VNC application

 The last step is to create a Zero Trust application to run your VNC server in the Browser.

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Applications**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Access** > **Applications**.

 2. Select **Add an application** and choose **Self-hosted**.